-22. Which of the following groups of people do you believe are disadvantaged because of gender inequality in New Zealand society, if any?
-Please hover your mouse over 'people with non-binary gender' to see this definition again.

-Please tick all that apply.
+22. Which of the following New Zealand society, definition again.
+Please tick all that apple if any?
+Please hove • • •

-Disadvantaged groups
+Disadvantag groups ed

 a.
 Men generally 1

 b.
-Specific groups of men 2
+Specific groups of men

 c.
-Women generally
+Women generally $\square{3}$

 d.
 Specific groups of women 4

 e.
-People with non-binary gender 5
+People with non-b inary gender 5

 f.
-No groups of people are disadvantaged by gender inequality 6
+No groups of peop disadvantaged by ge

 g.
 Don't know 98

 For all selected at Q22: You said that [insert Q22] are disadvantaged.
 Please explain your reasoning below.
 23. When do you think school lessons and materials including age-appropriate information on healthy relationships and gender diversity, should be introduced?
 Please tick at which school year groups, if any, you think these lessons should be introduced

 Years 0-6 (Aged 5- 10) Years 7-8 (Aged 11- 12) Years 9-11 (Aged 13-15) Years 12-13 (Aged 16-17) There should be no such information included in any years Don't know

 a.
-Healthy relationships, including consent
+Healthy relationships, including consent 1 1 1

 b.
-Gender diversity 2 2 2
+Gender diversity 2